Skip to main content

 The following image shows a representation of the data model, illustrating the exclusive groups of attributes; Common or Activities, Sales, Return, Fulfillment, etc. Columns and Rows orient attributes into groups and their members.

-For sales, Sale Price Net is important because it excludes tax when tax is separated (typically includes VAT) and reflects the actual price paid that is reduced by discounts.
 Sale Price Tax is broken out as a separate field that can be added to Sale Price Net via a formula, if needed.

 Searching and pinning data to a liveboard